 Here’s a challenge: the next time you order tequila, consider sipping it instead of taking it as a shot.

-Sure, a tequila shot is a fun party starter (and maybe gives you some liquid courage before stepping on that karaoke stage), but artists rapping about “shots of Patrón” have really given tequila an undeservedly bad — and cheap — rep.
+Sure, a tequila shot is a fun party starter (and maybe gives you some liquid courage before stepping on that karaoke stage), but artists rapping about “shots of Patrón” have really given tequila an undeservedly bad (and, ahem, cheap) rep.

 These days, some of the best tequilas in the world are actually more comparable to a fine bourbon or robust glass of wine than jello shots and beer pong.
 In fact, Patrón, one of most well-known and respected tequila brands in the world, offers a diverse portfolio of authentic, carefully-crafted tequilas that you won’t find in nightclubs or seedy bars.
 Despite Patrón’s hard-partying reputation (blame it on lyrical shout-outs from everyone from Lil Jon to Bruno Mars), the company is actually making some incredibly interesting, flavorful and expensive tequila these days, with bottles of its Patrón En Lalique: Serie 2 going for up to $7500.